The Properties and Applications of Platinum

 - Moh's Hardness: 4-4.5

-Platinum metal has a number of useful properties, which explains its application in a wide-range of industries.
-It is one of the densest metal elements - almost twice as dense as lead - and very stable, giving the metal excellent corrosion resistant properties.
-A good conductor of electricity, platinum is also malleable and ductile.
+Platinum metal has a number of useful properties, which explains its application in a wide range of industries.
+It is one of the densest metal elements—almost twice as dense as lead—and very stable, giving the metal excellent corrosion resistant properties.
+A good conductor of electricity, platinum is also malleable (able to be formed without breaking) and ductile (able to be deformed without losing strength) .

 An alloy of the platinum group metals (PGMs), which includes platinum, was used to decorate the Casket of Thebes, an Egyptian tomb that dates back to about 700BC.
 This is the earliest known use of platinum, although pre-Columbian South Americans also made ornaments from gold and platinum alloys.